Competitive Lead Assignment: Gamifying Lead Distribution for Peak Performance

 Competitive lead assignment makes lead distribution a real-time contest where reps compete for opportunities based on speed, performance, or both.

 Instead of assigning leads automatically to specific reps, the system alerts multiple reps simultaneously that a new lead is available.
+This is a type of pull distribution method where reps actively claim leads.
 The first rep to respond and claim it wins the assignment.

 Core mechanics: